 To our knowledge, this is the first study to explore the role of life course nutrition on adolescent stress responses in humans.
 The study will generate robust evidence for the role of intra-uterine nutritional imbalances in the development of NCDs through programming of abnormal stress responses.
 Capitalising on the existing intervention designs in two well-known Indian birth cohorts, it will determine whether 1) prenatal nutritional supplementation and 2) current nutritional supplementation mitigates abnormal stress responses in vulnerable adolescents.
 The secondary analysis of these data, along with the existing past data, will guide the development of multi-faceted interventions for reducing NCD risks through a life course approach.

-umar Urs K
+Acknowledgements:

+Our sincere thanks to Kiran KN, Saroja A, Somashekara R, Santosh N, Ramya MC, Praveen Kumar, Chaitra Urs, Divyashree K, Asha Dhube and Shama Joseph who are part of the research team at CSI Holdsworth Memorial Hospital, Mysore.
+We also thank SNEHA-India for its support.

 Declarations